 The assessment shall take account of mixed-stock fishing on salmon stocks including the potential effects on freshwater salmon populations from rivers other than those targeted.
 In cases where stocks are determined to be below CLs, the TEGOS shall advise the level to which catches should be reduced or other measures adopted on a fishery basis in order to ensure a high degree of probability of meeting the CLs.
-The TEGOS shall respond to specific requests from the NSSSCIF for scientific advice using best international practice.
+The TEGOS shall respond to the NSSSCIF relating to specific requests for scientific advice using best international practice.
 The TEGOS shall provide the NSSSCIF with an independent annual report, which contains the following information: